facastagnini/facastagnini.github.io/_posts/2019-08-26-how-to-flash-YX-WS01-smart-plug.md

 # Prepare the custom firmware
 You could download the tasmota image or make your own.
 I used [ESPHome](https://esphome.io) to create a custom firmware image.
 Took most of the configuration from [here](https://community.home-assistant.io/t/esicoo-yx-ws01-smart-plug/111478)

-Since I have several of this plugs, I used a template.
+Since I have several of these plugs, I used a template.

 ## 1 - create a template: .outlet-YX-WS01.yaml
 {% highlight yaml %}